aprilmintacpineda/chat-with-people-backend/README.md

 # What it does

 - It's a simple chat application that uses JWT and GraphQL.
+- Account registration.
+- Email verification (I used [mailtrap](https://mailtrap.io/))
-- You can register and of course log in.
+- Sign in.
-- Search for users.
+- Search for users (by email or username).
 - Initiate chat with other users.
-- Add other users to the conversation to create a group.
+- Add other users to the conversation to create a group chat.
 - You can even chat yourself (if it makes you happy).

 # Technologies used